LMEye: An Interactive Perception Network for Large Language Models: Discussion and Future Work

 \textbf{Visual information should interact with human instruction}.
-Previous work BLIP-2~\cite{li2023blip2} attempts to input textual questions into the Q-former to refine its performance in the specific visual question-answering task, leading to superior results.
+Previous work InstructBLIP attempts to input textual questions into the Q-former to refine its performance in the specific visual question-answering task, leading to superior results.
 These questions facilitate visual information extraction by utilizing self-attention layers within the Q-Former architecture.
-Different from BLIP-2, the proposed IPN focuses on extracting image features that are highly informative for the encoding request from LLMs, achieving dynamic interaction between LLMs and visual information.
-Additionally, we introduce diverse multimodal instruction-following data to train IPN-based LVLMs, allowing them to adapt to a wide range of human queries.
-Consequently, the LLMs can leverage enriched visual information to accomplish different tasks effectively.
-To conclude, enabling visual information to interact with human instruction/query is effective for improving the capability of LVLMs.
+Different from BLIP-2, LMEye focuses on extracting image features that are highly informative for the encoding request from LLMs, achieving dynamic interaction between LLMs and visual information.
+Additionally, we introduce diverse multimodal instruction-following data to train LMEye, allowing them to adapt to a wide range of human queries.
+Consequently, LLMs can leverage enriched visual information to accomplish different tasks effectively.
+To conclude, enabling visual information to interact with human instruction is effective for improving the capability of MLLMs.

 \textbf{Hallucination}.
-While LVLMs generate the in-detail image description or artwork analysis, they easily produce fragments that are nonsensical or unfaithful to the objective image and common knowledge, or fabrication of facts.
+While MLLMs generate in-detail image description or artwork analysis, they easily produce fragments that are nonsensical or unfaithful to the objective image and common knowledge, or fabrication of facts.
+Some cases are shown in Appendix.
 To address this issue, in the future, we can introduce the alignment technical (such as Reinforcement Learning from Human Feedback (RLHF)~\cite{ouyang2022training}), retrieval augmentation, or multimodal chain-of-the-thought (COT)~\cite{wei2022chain} to improve the factuality of generated content.